Lincoln MKZ: Facelift (2017)

-The MKZ received a facelift for model year 2017, presented on November 18, 2015, at the LA Auto Show, featuring redesigned front grille and headlights.
+The MKZ received a facelift for 2017, presented on November 18, 2015, at the LA Auto Show, featuring redesigned front grille and headlights.
 The 3.7 L V6 was dropped in favor of a 3.0 L twin-turbo V6 engine unique to Lincoln, producing between 350 and 400 horsepower depending on the drive-train.
 Trim levels include the standard model, plus Premiere, Select, Reserve and top level Black Label, which is three special appearance packages, a tradition started with the Designer Editions in 1976.
 The MKZ offers the "Vineyard" (unique to the MKZ), "Chalet", and "Thoroughbred" theme appearance packages.
 In continuing with Lincoln tradition, Bridge of Weir "Deepsoft" leather is used for the Select and Reserve trim packages.

-The transmission is no longer activated with a center console installed transmission selector; the computer controlled transmission uses buttons installed to the left of the MyLincoln Touch infotainment touch screen labeled "P, R, N, D, S", a revival of an approach used in the 1950s by the Chrysler push button PowerFlite and the Packard Touchbutton Ultramatic.
+The transmission is no longer activated with a center console installed transmission selector; the computer-controlled transmission uses buttons installed to the left of the MyLincoln Touch infotainment touch screen labeled "P, R, N, D, S", a revival of an approach used in the 1950s by the Chrysler push button PowerFlite and the Packard Touchbutton Ultramatic.
 The "S" transmission selection represents "Sport" mode, where the Continuously Controlled Damping suspension, electric power steering and transmission shift points take on a different posture.

-The MKZ received no more major changes, with the new model years bringing new colors and a gradual diminishing of the lineup.
+The MKZ received no more major changes, with the later model years bringing new colors and a gradual diminishing of the lineup.
 For 2020, the car's final year on the market, only the Base and Reserve trims remained, with either Hybrid, Turbo, or V6 powertrains.

 Safety

-The 2013 Lincoln MKZ earned IIHS's Top Safety Pick+ award.
+The 2013 Lincoln MKZ earned the Insurance Institute for Highway Safety's Top Safety Pick+ award.